bitonic/mazzo.li/posts/stopping-linux-threads.md

     There's also [other weirdness](https://udrepper.livejournal.com/21541.html) to be aware of when relying on this unwinding.

-Well, since thread cancellation is implemented using exceptions, and thread cancellation can happen in arbitrary places, [we're always liable to a cancellation happening in a `noexcept` block](https://gcc.gnu.org/legacy-ml/gcc/2017-08/msg00121.html), which is undefined behavior, and which in practice will cause your program to crash.[^sigabrt]
+Well, since thread cancellation is implemented using exceptions, and thread cancellation can happen in arbitrary places, [we're always liable to a cancellation happening in a `noexcept` block](https://gcc.gnu.org/legacy-ml/gcc/2017-08/msg00121.html), which will cause your program to crash via [`std::terminate`](https://en.cppreference.com/w/cpp/error/terminate).

-[^sigabrt]: Ironically this is in turn done with a signal -- SIGABRT will be raised, which by default will result in the process terminating with a core dump.

 So since C++11, and especially since C++14 where destructors are marked as `noexcept` by default, thread cancellation is essentially useless in C++.[^c-attribute-cleanup]